Having your say about health and care services

 These groups allow patients to share experiences of health and healthcare services and influence future decisions.
-You can find out about CCG development plans and give your views on their work to help improve health services by participating in regular sessions such as
+You can find out about integrated care system development plans and give your views on their work to help improve health services by participating in regular sessions such as

 - Patient Forums